A fast food-freezing temperature estimation framework using optimally located sensors: Direct problem

-To understand the different time scales of the fluid dynamics and heat transfer processes, Figure \ref{fig:fig2direct} depicts the variation in time of volume-average and maximum values of temperatures (air and food), of food liquid fraction ($F_{pc}$), and of time-averaged and instantaneous fluctuations of velocity, i.e. $U$ and $U'=\sqrt{(2/3)k}$.
-Analyzing the figure one sees the abrupt drop in air temperatures.
-In contrast, the average and maximum temperature in the food illustrates a characteristic freezing curve where the effect of the latent heat in the temperature-slope is clearly defined in the freezing stage.
+To understand the different time scales of the fluid dynamics and heat transfer processes, Fig.~\ref{fig:fig2direct} depicts the time evolution of volume-average and maximum values of temperatures (air and food), of food liquid fraction ($F_{pc}$), and of time-averaged and instantaneous fluctuations of velocity (i.e. $U$ and $U'=\sqrt{(2/3)k}$), revealing the abrupt drop in air temperatures.
+In contrast, the average and maximum temperature in the food illustrates a characteristic freezing curve where the effect of the latent heat on the temperature-slope is clearly defined in the freezing stage.
 Regarding the evolution of volume-average and maximum values the two components of the air velocity in a URANS model, the most dynamic patterns of $U$ and $U'$ are observed at the first seconds of the freezing process, but then these values quickly stabilize until they reach a steady behavior over time.
 Moreover, the elevated value of $U_{max}$ is about four times higher than its volume-average value, demonstrating the presence of high-velocity gradients in the flow domain.
 Lastly, the relation between the instantaneous fluctuation and the time-average velocity, or turbulent intensity $I_{t}=U'/U$, reaches volume-average and maximum values of 22\% and 38\%, respectively, indicating the convective-dominant nature of the problem.
-These points evidence the need for a suitable turbulent model that precisely computes the augmented diffusion of momentum and heat due to the turbulent mixing phenomenon.
+These points evidence the need for a suitable turbulent model that accurately computes the increased momentum and heat diffusion due to the turbulent mixing phenomenon.